Ruby Gentry: Plot

-The local paper writes that she is a gold-digger who murdered Jim for his fortune and mentions the fistfight between Jim and Boake.
+The local paper reports that foul play cannot be ruled out, in other words that she may have murdered Jim for his fortune, and mentions the fistfight between Jim and Boake.
 Jim's friends renounce her and she receives accusatory phone calls and harassment from the townspeople.
 Ruby uses Jim's money to begin a campaign against everyone who slighted her, calling in debts to close down people's businesses as well as the newspaper that slandered her.
 Her brother comes to beg her for leniency, but she throws him out, warning she is just getting started.
-When Boake visits, she gives him the promissary-note he had signed and which was acquired by Gentry, and offers to run off with him, but he rejects her, saying that for all her money she can't buy her way out of the swamp, and she can't buy him.
+When Boake visits, she gives him the promissory-note he had signed and which was acquired by Gentry, and offers to run off with him, but he rejects her, saying that for all her money she can't buy her way out of the swamp, and she can't buy him.

 Ruby has Boake's land flooded, ruining the crops.
 After seeing her fury, he goes back to her.
 Boake and Ruby go to her father's annual duck-hunting party where she goes back to her country roots and Boake drinks away his resentment before visiting her room late at night.

 While hunting the next day, Boake turns on Ruby in retaliation for her actions but she apologizes.
 Just then, her estranged brother Jewel Corey begins to shoot at the couple while quoting Bible verses about the wickedness of women and sinners who must be struck down.
 They try to hide in the swamp but Jewel shoots Boake in the abdomen, killing him; Ruby goes after Jewel and guns him down.
 Cradling Boake in her arms, Ruby laments her decisions.